sercanakmaz/johnson.net/README.md

 ExecuteReader method has 3 argument, first two procedure name and parameters.
 Third is a Action<IDataReader>, this allows you to get a your results with IDataRedeader.

 I'm using this library in all my projects.
-And i used Execute and other methods several times.
+And i used Execute and other method a lot.
 But used ExecuteReader method once.
 In that case; i had a stored procedure with dymamic pivot table.
 Of couse didn't know how many columns coming from database.
 You can see my solution to this problem.
 ExecuteReader saved my life for this scenario.

 ```csharp
 public class SaleResult : Dictionary<string,object>